medusajs/medusa/docs/content/add-plugins/algolia.md

 ## Create an Algolia App

-The first step is to create an Algolia app for your Medusa server.
+The first step is to create an Algolia app for your Medusa backend.
 To create one, open the [Applications page](https://www.algolia.com/account/applications) or, on your dashboard, go to Settings then choose Applications.

 On the Applications page, click on the New application button at the top right.